Decoding Cold Email Open Rates and Choosing a Smarter Path

 What’s more, some users like to maintain a pristine inbox zero.
 They open all their emails without necessarily reading them in detail.

 Privacy mechanisms also make it hard to get accurate data.
 Since 2022, Apple’s new Mail Privacy Protection has caused a major increase in open rates across all industries.
-The average open rate across all emails went from 19 percent in 2021 to 31.8 percent the next year.
+The average open rate across all email went from 19 percent in 2021 to 31.8 percent the next year.

 How can this setting have such a huge impact?

-When Apple users activate MPP, their emails go through a proxy server before reaching their device.
+When Apple users activate MPP, their emails go through a proxy email server before reaching their device.
 This registers as a fake open because the hidden pixel loads when the server fetches the content.
 Now, imagine what open rates look like when 95 percent of Apple users have the setting turned on!

-Because of this change, open rate has become less important, and marketers are exploring other metrics to fill the void.
+Because of this change, open rate has become less important, and email marketers are exploring other metrics to fill the void.

 Measuring Engagement Using Reply Rate